Help Us, Help Them

 Typical time frames for fostering are from 2 weeks to several months at a time.
 It is very rewarding and you will enjoy watching the Shih Tzu blossom under your care.
 If you wish to join Ohio Fuzzy Pawz Rescue or become a foster parent, please fill out our foster application.

 OFP pays the medical bills and monthly preventatives while in foster care.
+We do require that foster homes use our veterinarian clinics who are located in Carroll, Columbus, Westerville and Hilliard, Ohio.
 We can also provide crates, toys, food bowls, and most other needed items.
 Foster homes provide love and some basic training to make the foster dog more adoptable.
 Foster homes are asked to attend events twice a month to help get their foster dog adopted.

 What does it mean to be a foster home?